by Maria Adams, MS, MPH, RD

 Risks and Benefits

-In a spinal fusion, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.
+In a PEG placement, or any procedure, you and your doctor must carefully weigh the risks against the benefits to determine if it's the most appropriate treatment option for you.

 After the Procedure